 Thank you again, Ben, with much to be excited about in the future!

 Incredible Photo Timeline

-I am so impressed.
+I am so impressed with Eric's custom hot dog cart and story.
 He's done his due diligence and he built it to specs.
 It's one thing to grab our plans and videos from the DIY course we offer and follow along, but entirely a different story to take on such a custom job.

 Eric – I wish you tons of success, I hope your pockets fill with success and begin to run over.
 You've done a spectacular job and I am in awe!